AboutContactTermsPrivacy PolicyRefund Policy

 That is why the park becomes easier once the outing has a single center of gravity.
 A picnic day, a night-photo plan, and a quiet date walk may all happen by the same river, but they do not ask for the same timing or the same park choice.
 On the Yeouido side, areas near Yeouinaru Station Exit 2/3 and the I SEOUL U spot make that first decision much easier for new visitors.

 Many first-time visitors make the same mistake here: they assume every Han River section will feel roughly the same.
 In practice, the mix of lawns, convenience access, bridge views, lighting, bike flow, and sitting space changes the outing quite a lot.
-Choosing the right river section usually matters more than trying to see more of the river.
+Choosing the right river section matters more than trying to see more of the river.

 Once you understand that, Han River Park becomes much easier to approach.
 It is not one attraction that needs to be completed.
 It is a place for choosing the right urban rhythm for that day.
 Some people stay on a mat, some walk until sunset, and some arrive mainly for reflections and bridge lights.
 The hub matters because it gives those choices structure first.